a50kv109/CSP-0.1/README.md

 # CSP-0.1 — Cognitive Skill Passport

-CSP-0.1 is an open standard for describing, verifying and transferring AI skills across systems.
+CSP-0.1 is an open standard for describing, verifying, and transferring AI skills across systems.

-**Core formula:**
 ---

+## Core Concept

+**Skill = Passport + Runtime Behavior**

+- **Passport** — immutable definition of a skill
+- **Runtime** — dynamic execution in a specific environment

+---

 ## Problem

-AI systems today are fragmented:
+Modern AI systems are fragmented:

-- skills are platform-locked
+- Skills are platform-locked
-- behavior is unpredictable
+- Behavior is unpredictable
-- no standard way to compare or verify execution
+- No standard way to compare or verify execution

 ---

 ## Solution

-CSP introduces a **passport for AI skills**:
+CSP introduces a standardized **passport for AI skills**:

-- immutable definition (Passport)
+- Fixed, immutable structure (Passport)
-- dynamic execution layer (Runtime)
+- Measurable execution (Runtime)
+- Cross-system compatibility

 ---